shunliz/shunliz.github.io/_posts/2017-02-13-ten-year-old-googler-3.markdown

 ## 4.1.
 Roles

-As we°Øll explain in more detail below, Google separates the engineering and management career progression ladders, separates the tech lead role from management, embeds research within engineering, and supports engineers with product managers, project managers, and site reliability engineers (SREs).
+As we‚Äôll explain in more detail below, Google separates the engineering and management career progression ladders, separates the tech lead role from management, embeds research within engineering, and supports engineers with product managers, project managers, and site reliability engineers (SREs).
 It seems likely that at least some of these practices are important to sustaining the culture of innovation that has developed at Google.

 Google has a small number of different roles within engineering.
 Within each role, there is a career progression possible, with a sequence of levels, and the possibility of promotion (with associated improvement to compensation, e.g. salary) to recognize performance at the next level.